ZongrongLi/EnglishEnvironmentClass/1_introduce_yourself.md

     culture food

-    is there any intesting clubs or have you ever heart about the
+    is there any interesting clubs or have you ever heart about the

     feel free to tell me